Is Joanna From ‘Fixer Upper’ Leaving The Show? She And Chip Dogged By Rumors They’re Quitting

 — Sarcastard (@sarcastard1) May 8, 2017

-Users who clicked the links were directed to a website where they could buy the products, called Derma Folia Renewalfor a trial period, for $4.
+Users who clicked the links were directed to a website where they could buy the products, called Derma Folia Renewal, for a trial period for $4.

 However, according to KMOV (St. Louis), the whole thing is an elaborate scam.